ercbk/nested-cross-validation-comparison/README.md

   - For n = 100, there is substantially more variation in percent error than in the other sample sizes.
-  - While there is a large runtime cost that comes with increasing the sample size from 2000 to 5000 obsservations, it doesn’t seem to provide any benefit in gaining a more accurate estimate of the out-of-sample error.
+  - While there is a large runtime cost that comes with increasing the sample size from 2000 to 5000 observations, it doesn’t seem to provide any benefit in gaining a more accurate estimate of the out-of-sample error.